Improving higher education in prisons

 Increasing access to learning materials in prisons

-Building off work that began in 2007 when the Bard Prison Initiative asked JSTOR to provide an offline index of the archive to its students, JSTOR Labs is now creating a more robust, next-generation tool to support incarcerated students conducting research without access to the internet.
-Additionally, we have begun a pilot project to design and test a version of JSTOR that can be accessed directly by students, for use in states where limited internet access is available.
-Using these offline and direct access solutions, our goal is to make JSTOR freely available to all US higher education in prison programs.
+Building off work that began in 2007 when the Bard Prison Initiative asked JSTOR to provide an offline index of the archive to its students, JSTOR Labs has developed a more robust, next-generation tool to support incarcerated students conducting research without access to the internet.
+Additionally, we have created a version of JSTOR that can be accessed directly by students.
+Using these offline and direct access solutions, our goal is to make JSTOR freely available to all US higher education in prison programs and affordably accessible to all incarcerated people globally.

 Producing research to guide programs and policy

 Higher education in prison is at a critical juncture.
-With the restoration of Pell Grants for incarcerated students and a strong and growing cohort of college- and university-affiliated programs, there is a sharpened national focus on the intersection of systemic racism, mass incarceration, and the pursuit of educational equity.
+With the restoration of Pell Grants for incarcerated students, a strong and growing cohort of college- and university affiliated programs are expanding access to education on the inside.
 Our research focuses on ensuring that incarcerated adults are afforded the opportunity to receive a high-quality education that leads to positive outcomes.

 Deepening public understanding